Did you know Oregon has 1000-year-old lava tubes that you can explore near Bend?

 It was a windy day and as we got out of the van, we were thankful we were going underground.

 We walked down a set of metal stairs and began the tour.
 Dave stayed behind to grab some photographs while I listened to Nick tell us the history.

 That's how things usually go on our tours, Dave wanders off to take his incredible photographs and I stay close taking notes on my iPhone while everyone else in the group thinks I'm busy browsing Facebook or something.

-The lava tubes in the area house hibernating bats in the winter, but the Boyd Lava Cave has only one very narrow opening making entry and exit difficult for them.
-That's a good thing for tours as this is the only cave still open to the public so as not to disturb the bats.
+That's a good thing for tours as it is the only cave still open to the public so as not to disturb the bats.

 Bat Hibernation Lesson and the Lava Caves

 Nick explained to us that bats are true hibernating animals, unlike bears.